Buffalo Ghosts – In this short blog, I would like to share a “behind the frame’ brief with you.

-This image, Buffalo Ghosts was captured from the #terrapin hide at Jaci’s Lodge in Madikwe.
+This image, Buffalo Ghosts was captured from a underground hide in Madikwe.

 What makes this hide different from any others I have visited is that It is located inside a well-established waterhole and not alongside.
 You also have 24hr access through an underwater tunnel that leads from inside the fenced lodge area.
 What makes this image for me, is the fact that there are NO floodlights facing the hide or protruding from above that could create shadows or a very artificial looking image.